Sorry, you need to enable JavaScript to visit this website.

 Dutch government policy has a focus on youth employment and education for young people, but also on entrepreneurship, which will be discussed later on in this chapter.
 The government took a number of policy measures to tackle the problems with youth unemployment and to make education possible for all young people.
 In the next paragraphs the policy measures will be presented.

 In the Netherlands the re-integration policy is carried out in a decentralized way.
-The government establishes the frameworks and makes funds available to municipalities and the Employee Insurance Agency (in Dutch: Uitvoeringsinstituut WerknemersVerzekeringen; UWV).
+The government establishes the frameworks and makes funds available to municipalities and the Employee Insurance Agency (Uitvoeringsinstituut WerknemersVerzekeringen; UWV).
 The municipalities and UWV are co-responsible for guiding jobseekers (including young people) towards an unemployment benefit, a training and/or a job during short-term and long-term unemployment.

-The Dutch labor market is divided into 35 labor market regions (in Dutch: arbeidsmarktregio’s).
-Regional and local stakeholders are well informed about local labor market circumstances.
+The Dutch labour market is divided into 35 labour market regions (arbeidsmarktregio’s).
+Regional and local stakeholders are well informed about local labour market circumstances.
 They are able to provide, if necessary, custom-made support to unemployed people.
 This regional approach is the outcome of a process that started already in 2009 to create cooperation structures of stakeholders at the regional level in order to address unemployment issues.

 Ministries involved

 Since 2009 the Ministry of Social Affairs and Employment together with the Ministry of Education, Culture and Science have taken extra measures, in addition to the already existing generic policy, to tackle youth unemployment as a result of the economic crisis.
 It is a joint approach with UWV, municipalities, employers, schools, social partners and youths themselves.
-See for further information paragraph 3.6.
+(See also section 3.6 Integration of young people in the labour market

 Also, since 2020 the aforementioned ministries have taken various actions to tackle and prevent youth unemployment as a result of the corona crisis.
-Read more about this approach in paragraph 3.1.
+(See also section 3.1 General context

 The Ministry of Economic Affairs is the main actor for the areas of entrepreneurship and economic policy.